 Clogged drains can make simple tasks such as brushing the teeth or using the toilet extremely unpleasant.
 While there are chemicals that clear clogs effectively, they’re not always the best.
 Harsh chemicals can damage your drain pipes.

 They’re also harmful to the environment.
 Thus, harsh chemicals are the last thing you’d want to pour down the drain.
-The best alternative is using a product known as hydrogen peroxide, according to our emergency plumbers in Sydney.
+The best alternative is using a product known as hydrogen peroxide, according to our 24 hr plumbing experts in Sydney.

 One of the best products to use in clearing drain clogs is hydrogen peroxide.
 The product works as an oxidizer.
 It’s colourless and a bit denser than water.